FelixPetriconi/future_proposal/proposal.md

 # V. Design Decisions

 Why did you choose the specific design that you did?
-What alternatives did you consider, and what are the tradeoffs?
+What alternatives did you consider, and what are the trade-offs?
 What are the consequences of your choice, for users and implementers?
 What decisions are left up to implementers?
 If there are any similar libraries in use, how do their design decisions compare to yours?

 # VI.
 Technical Specifications